-Family members and friends are considered a valuable aspect of an individual’s support system.
+Family and friends are valuable aspects of an individual’s support system.
 Upon dealing with a medical condition such as substance use disorder (SUD), it’s ideal to have an experienced professional on your side.
-In an intensive outpatient program in Dallas, an individual will work side by side with trained clinicians in a mix of holistic and traditional counseling methods.
+During IOP, an individual will work side by side with trained clinicians in a mix of holistic and traditional counseling methods.

 The trained clinicians will utilize dynamic techniques such as cognitive-behavioral therapy and motivational enhancement to help assist the individual to identify and further fix distorted thinking.
 During this time, the professionals will also utilize demonstrative techniques to assist an individual in working through challenging emotions.
 Therefore, learn more about themselves.

 No matter how powerful the resolve is, many of us find it difficult to resist temptation in the present moment.
 So the question is, what will an individual do when they’re faced with situations and emotions where they once used to turn to alcohol or drugs for comfort?
 A massive part of outpatient treatment is aimed at arming individuals with healthy coping mechanisms used as a weapon to replace the bad, detrimental ones.